 There is considerable activity in connection with the development of intellectual property, whether or not patentable, in our industry.
 Our competitors, as well as a number of other entities, including non-practicing entities and individuals, may own or claim to own intellectual property relating to our industry and our business.
 As we face increasing competition and our public profile increases, the possibility of intellectual property rights claims against us may also increase.
 Our competitors or other third parties may in the future claim that we are infringing upon, misappropriating, or violating their intellectual property rights, even if we are unaware of such intellectual property rights.
 Such claims, regardless of merit, may result in litigation.
 The costs of defending such litigation are considerable, and such litigation may divert management and key personnel's attention and resources, which might seriously harm our business, results of operations, and financial condition.
 We may be required to settle such litigation on terms that are unfavorable to us.
 For example, a settlement may require us to obtain a license to continue practices found to be in violation of a third party's rights, which may not be available on reasonable terms and may significantly increase our operating expenses.
 A license to continue such practices may not be available to us at all.
-As a result, we may also be required to develop alternative non-infringing technology or practices would require significant effort and expense.
-Similarly, if any litigation to which we may be a party fails to settle and we go to trial, we may be subject to an unfavorable judgment.
-For example, the terms of a judgment may require us to cease some or all of our operations or require the payment of substantial amounts to the other party.
+As a result, we may also be required to develop alternative non-infringing technology or practices or discontinue the practices.
+The development of alternative non-infringing technology or practices would require us to case some or all of our operations or require the payment of substantial amounts to the other party.
 Any of these events or other outcomes may:

-- materially and adversely affect our business and results of operations; - · result in the loss of a substantial number of existing customers or prohibit the acquisition of new customers; - · cause us to pay license fees for intellectual property we are deemed to have infringed; - · cause us to incur costs and devote valuable technical resources to redesigning our products or platform; - · cause our cost of revenue to increase; - cause us to accelerate expenditures to preserve existing revenue; - · cause existing or new vendors to require pre-payments or letters of credit; - materially and adversely affect our brand in the marketplace and cause a substantial loss of goodwill; - · cause us to change our business methods; - · require us to cease certain business operations or offering certain products or features; and - · lead to our bankruptcy or liquidation.
+- materially and adversely affect our business and results of operations; - · result in the loss of a substantial number of existing customers or prohibit the acquisition of new customers; - · cause us to pay license fees for intellectual property we are deemed to have infringed; - cause us to incur costs and devote valuable technical resources to redesigning our products or platform; - · cause our cost of revenue to increase; - · cause us to accelerate expenditures to preserve existing revenue; - · cause existing or new vendors to require pre-payments or letters of credit; - materially and adversely affect our brand in the marketplace and cause a substantial loss of goodwill; - cause us to change our business methods; - · require us to cease certain business operations or offering certain products or features; and - · lead to our bankruptcy or liquidation.